 David Bomberg is regarded as one of the twentieth century’s most significant British artists and art teachers.
 His work is displayed in numerous galleries and collections, including the Tate.

-The Borough Road Gallery will hold two exhibitions a year, drawn from The Collection.
+The Borough Road Gallery holds approximately two exhibitions a year, relating to the collection.

 The Digital Archive

 The Digital Archive is an ongoing project to make A David Bomberg Legacy – The Sarah Rose Collection available online and to explore its historical and artistic context.
 Currently, the Digital Archive includes some 80 photographs of works in the collection, and a growing area of resources ranging from audio files to specially commissioned texts.

 Borough Road Gallery runs an education programme with local schools and adult education colleges, and occasionally holds special events in the Gallery.

 Visit the Events page for more information.

 Academic Project Director